Alec-Merle/DovaFeyn/README.md

   - Identifies branding alignment and market positioning gaps
   - Suggests time-to-market strategies and A/B test parameters

-#### Scalable Future Nodes:

-- **Legal Node**: Contract review, regulatory compliance, risk exposure
-- **Human Resources Node**: Hiring decisions, talent availability, training gaps
-- **Operations Node**: Supply chain optimization, logistics, process timing
+- **Additional nodes (e.g., Legal, HR, Operations)** can be instantiated for contract review, regulatory compliance, hiring, training, supply chain logistics, and more.

-These nodes can be deployed incrementally or all at once, depending on organizational structure and onboarding complexity.
+Nodes can be deployed incrementally or all at once, allowing DovaFeyn to mirror the unique structure, workflow, or asset landscape of any enterprise, team, or system.

 ---